Last Updated on

 The average altitude of Nubra Valley is 3050m or 10000 ft.
 It’s much lower than the city of Leh.
-But: to reach it, you need to pass the almighty Khardung La which is one of the highest motorable roads in the world.
-The journey is quite tiring, thus I recommend starting it in a good health!
+But: to reach Nubra Valley, you need to pass the almighty Khardung La which is one of the highest motorable roads in the world.
+The journey is quite tiring, thus I recommend starting it in good health!

 Nubra Valley Permit